Lilac (IU album): Background and conception

-On September 8, 2020, IU uploaded a video of herself as Lee Ji-dong, her alter-ego, working for Edam Entertainment on her official YouTube channel, revealing that she would be releasing a studio album by the end of the year.
+On September 8, 2020, IU uploaded a video of herself as Lee Ji-dong, her Edam Entertainment employee alter-ego, on her official YouTube channel, revealing that she would be releasing a studio album by the end of the year.
 In an interview with GQ Korea in November 2020, she shared that the release had been scheduled for 2021.
 On January 11, 2021, her label Edam Entertainment announced that she would return with a pre-release single, a cheerful and energetic pop song titled "Celebrity", on January 27.
 On March 3, IU announced her fifth Korean-language studio album, titled Lilac, will be released on March 25.